orcc/rvccaltut/net.sf.orcc.tutorial/src/net/sf/orcc/tutorial/l00HelloWorld/README.md

 You will find detailed explanation of the syntax in next lessons.

 ### Creating Network
 RVC CAL is a language wich implements the Dataflow paradigm.
 This means that in order to run the application you need to build a network of actors.
-In our case the network will be degenerate.
+In our case the network will be degenerate and will consist of only one actor.

 ### Running simulation